15ucs167/pdsnd_github/README.md

 washington.csv

 ### Credits
-I would like to thank the entire team at Udacity for teaching me the concepts required to carry out the project and guiding me throughout the project-making process
+I would like to thank the entire team at Udacity for teaching me the concepts required to carry out the project and guiding me throughout the project-making process.

 For the project, I referred to the following websites: